Marketing Teams Need to Bring Back Marketing Campaign Management Roles

 Due to the channel-oriented structure and budget allocation in most organizations, the hierarchy in a channel-biased environment looks more like this:

 Channels have organizational ascendancy, and audience and messaging are relative afterthoughts.
 Or, the audience and the message are managed within the channel, leading to disparate strategies channel by channel.
-Campaigns are not true campaigns in this model.
-They are subordinate to the channel, which (1) decreases the likelihood the campaign will achieve its goals (2) obfuscates campaign-level measurement.
+Marketing campaigns are not true campaigns in this model.
+They are subordinate to the channel, which:

 The time has come to reintroduce strategic marketing campaign management into the organization.